dalabdgw/dalabdgw/README.md

 ## Welcome to Data Analytics Lab Github 👋
-Hi there👋, We are a Data Analytics Lab in South Korea.<br>
+Hi there👋, We are a Data Analytics Lab in Dongguk University, South Korea.<br>

 |Team|Name|Position|GitHub|Blog|
 |:--:|:--:|:--:|:--:|:--:|